Julie Mintz: Personal life

+supporting other families in need of fertility treatments.

 Advocacy

 Mintz is a trained Court Appointed Special Advocate (CASA) volunteer, working one-on-one with a child in the foster care system.
 Sworn in by a dependency court judge, with legal standing to fully investigate a child's circumstances, CASA volunteers make recommendations to the court on how best to serve and support the neglected child.

 Mintz volunteered for two years as a Wish Coordinator for the Make-A-Wish Foundation, which serves children with life-threatening illnesses.

 As a musician, she has performed in support of The Humane Society, Mercy For Animals,Emily's List, The Brady Campaign to Prevent Gun Violence, Adopt the Arts, and Al Gore's Climate Reality Project.

 Musical Influences

 Joni Mitchell, Patty Griffin, June Carter Cash, Dolly Parton, and Emmylou Harris.